abaines/marp-search-extension/slides.md

 ## Challenge 2: Resisting the Urge to "Just Fix It"

 - AI struggled with simple changes
-- Treated AI like an intern, guided with prompts
+- Treated AI like a junior engineer, guided with prompts
 - Learned strengths/weaknesses of AI

 <!--
 The Problem: The AI often struggled with simple tasks (e.g., changing a width from 50px to 100px), proposing overly complex solutions.
 The temptation to manually intervene was immense.
 The Approach:
-- I treated the AI like an intern I was mentoring.
+- I treated the AI like a junior I was mentoring.
 - Instead of taking over, I refined my prompts, corrected its course, and guided it to the simple, correct solution.
 Why?
 This adhered to the project's experimental goal and provided deep insight into the AI's strengths (boilerplate, discovery) and weaknesses (context, simple edits).
 This was an exercise in patience and mentorship.
 -->